Due Diligence – Why, What, When, How, and Where?

-- Progress Updates – Keep client informed at each stage and determine if any change in course is required.
+- Progress Updates – Keep the client informed at each stage and determine if any course change is required.

 - Discussion of Results – What was found?
 How does the finding relate to the problem?
-What may be sources of the problem?
+What may be the sources of the problem?
 How can the company overcome it?
-Recommend a long term solution.